Ship live translations

 true |

-Automatically detect source language during transcription. |
+Automatically detect source language before translation. |

 user_language_selector |